Gastrointestinal wall: Structure

 When viewed under the microscope, the gastrointestinal wall has a consistent general form, but with certain parts differing along its course.

-Mucosa
+Intestinal mucosa

-The mucosa is the innermost layer of the gastrointestinal tract.
+The intestinal mucosa is the innermost mucous membrane of the gastrointestinal tract.
 It surrounds the cavity (lumen) of the tract and comes into direct contact with digested food (chyme).
 The mucosa is made up of three layers: